Chris56974/Pethreon/docs/CONTRIBUTING.md

 # How to develop locally

 It's **strongly** recommended that use WSL or Linux/Unix for this project.
-It will make things easier for hardhat and also for migrating code over to production/CI environments.
+It will make things easier for hardhat.
+It'll also match the developoment environment with the production/CI environment.

 `npm install` is not going to work until you setup some environment variables (you'll also need to install [pnpm](https://pnpm.io/)).
 Please refer to the .env.example file in the root directory for information on what you need to do.